DavidYKay/davidykay.github.io/_drafts/lusitania.md

 But the sinking of the ship was no mere accident.

-As early as 1915, Prime minister Winston Churchill took steps to endanger ships of Britain's trading partners, such as the United States, in the hopes that the Germans would sink them.
+As early as 1915, prime minister Winston Churchill deliberately took steps to endanger ships of Britain's trading partners, such as the United States, hoping that the Germans would sink them.

 Here's an excerpt from a letter that Churchill sent to Walter Runciman, President of the British Board of Trade, on 12 February 1915: